Special Educational Needs & Disabilities (SEND)

 Our Commitment to you and your child...

 At Hoyle Court Primary School, we provide a broad and balanced curriculum for all our children and we are committed to the principle of inclusive classrooms.

 All teachers are responsible for planning a differentiated curriculum that meets the needs of specific groups of children and responds to their diverse learning needs.
-We use our best endeavors to secure special educational provision for pupils for whom this is required.
-In such cases, extra support will be provided, a special programme will be developed to overcome the difficulties that he/she faces and an Graduated Approach Plan (GAP) drawn up (alongside parents, child and school) to monitor and track the progress of that individual child.
+We use our best endeavours to secure special educational provision for pupils for whom this is required.
+In such cases, extra support will be provided, a special programme will be developed to overcome the difficulties that he/she faces and a Graduated Approach Plan (GAP) drawn up (alongside parents, child and school) to monitor and track the progress of that individual child.

-A child or young person has special educational needs (SEND) if he or she has a learning difficulty or disability (SEND) which calls for special educational provision to be made for him or her.
+A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
 This may be:

 • Communication and interaction

 Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting.

 At Hoyle Court, SEND is coordinated by Mrs Poole.

 We continually strive to develop and maintain positive working relationships with all parents/carers so that they feel happy, comfortable and secure to come into school, at any point of their child’s education, to discuss any concerns they might have, as we know the importance and value of working as a team.